Rhapsomates: Revolt and suppression

+The reasons behind the revolt remain unknown.
+According to Cypriot historian Costas Kyrris the revolt was provoked by heavy taxation and frustration over pirate raids, but this theory is not supported by primary sources.

 Rhapsomates' revolt was contemporary with that of Karykes on Crete.
 Michael Glykas even confuses them.
-It broke out in late 1090 or early 1091.
+It broke out in late 1090 or very early 1091.
 In February or March 1091, John the Oxite delivered a scathing rebuke to the Emperor Alexios I Komnenos, during which he noted the outbreak of revolts in Crete and Cyprus.
-Both took place while the central government was occupied in wars with the Pechenegs in Europe and the Turks of Emir Tzachas in Asia.
+Both took place while the central government was occupied in wars with the Pechenegs in Europe and the Seljuk Turks of Emir Tzachas in Asia Minor.

 Although the mere arrival of the fleet of John Doukas off Crete caused the revolt of Karykes to melt away, the megas doux faced much greater resistance on Cyprus.
 The island's military establishment supported Rhapsomates, including all or a large part of the tagma of the Immortals stationed there.
+The revolt did not affect church property as evidenced by the donation of a valuable codex by magistros Epiphanios Paschales to the monastery of Theotokos of Alypos in October 1091.

-Doukas was forced to land his troops and fight a protracted campaign.
+The continuation of the revolt led Doukas to land his troops on the island, in what would become a protracted campaign.
 Manuel Boutoumites was among Doukas' generals.
-The campaign began in the spring of 1093, but Anna Komnene does not record how long the resistance lasted before Rhapsomates was captured.
+The campaign began in the spring of 1093, with a swift capture of the port of Kyrenia.
+Rhapsomates massed his troops and departed Nicosia, establishing a camp on the heights overlooking Kyrenia.
+Instead of using the momentum in his favor he parleyed with Doukas.
+A number of rebel soldiers defected to the Byzantine army.
+Eventually Rhapsomates decided to launch an assault on his opponents.
+During the course of the battle a unit of approximately 100 rebel lancers changed sides instead of charging the enemy.
+Rhapsomates then attempted to flee to Limassol, planning to sail for Syria.
+He hid in a sanctuary of the Holy Cross in a mountainous area (possibly Stavrovouni Monastery) where he was arrested by Boutoumites, who promised not to execute him.
+Anna Komnene does not record how long the resistance lasted before Rhapsomates was captured.
+Traditional estimates put the suppression of the revolt at early 1093, however it may have lasted until 1094.